Skip to content

 What is the life-cycle hypothesis developed by Franco Modigliani?

-The life-cycle hypothesis suggests consumers aim for stable consumption throughout their lifetime by saving during working years and spending during retirement.
-This theory explains the level of saving in an economy through consumer behavior patterns beginning in the 1950s.
+The life-cycle hypothesis, which Modigliani began developing in the 1950s, proposes that consumers aim for a stable level of consumption throughout their lifetime, saving during working years and spending those savings in retirement.
+It attempts to explain the overall level of saving in an economy.